RossBoylan/mccli/doc/Notes.md

 There is a [ChangeLog](ChangeLog) you should keep up to date, but note it is for *user visible* changes in behavior.
 Put internal changes in the [Log](#log) section of this file.

-`package.json` describes the package--but note that doing a standard `npm install` is *not* recommended.
+`package.json` describes this package--but note that doing a standard `npm install` is *not* recommended.

 ## File Extensions and Tools